-Lastly, stir in 1-1/4 cups of extra-sharp cheddar cheese, until smooth.
+Lastly, add in 1-1/4 cups of extra-sharp cheddar cheese.

-Preheat your oven to 350° and lightly spray a 8×8 or 9×9 casserole with olive oil spray.
-Arrange half of the sliced potatoes into the bottom of the dish.
+Arrange half of the sliced potatoes into the bottom of the prepared dish.

 Pour half of the cheese sauce over top.
 Use the back of your spoon to spread it evenly over the potatoes.